irybalka1966/voiceinputs/README.md

 ## Example of usage

-If you wish to put inputs with voice recognition into your form
+If you wish to put inputs with voice recognition into your html form, for example car brands with a possible choice of Toyota, Ferrari et c., year with a strict choice between 2016, 2017, etc. and colors:

 <?php